 - Ask how this course fits into the curriculum.
 For example, if students are expected to master specific concepts in order to be successful in future courses, it will be important to address those concepts in your course.
 If the course is part of the General Education program, there may be specific GE goals and/or Institutional goals that factor in.

 - Consider using the principles of Backward Design.
 Backward Design is a process where you first consider the end goals for your course then build in the content, skills and activities students will need to achieve those goals.
-Understanding by Design (UBD) by Jay McTighe and Grant Wiggins (Pearson) is an oft-cited resource (copies are available at the TRC for loan to CSUSB faculty).
+Understanding by Design (UBD) by Jay McTighe and Grant Wiggins (Pearson) is an oft-cited resource.
 The ACSD (Association for Supervision and Curriculum Development) provides a white paper outlining UBD Framework.

 - Consider using the principles of Universal Design.
 Universal Design is often confused with accessibility but it is more than just making sure that students can read your materials using assistive technologies: universal design is a way of thinking about creating materials in different kinds of modalities in order to reach a broader range of learning styles.